DeniseAtzori/implicit_medieval/README.md

 - Full fine-tuning and LoRA for DeBERTa-v3-large with KL Divergence Loss (with ablation on alpha)
 - Fine-tuning Qwen2.5-3B-Instruct-bnb-4bit with Unsloth

-## Task 2: Proposition Generation”
+## Task 2: "Proposition Generation”
 For each tweet classified as containing an implicit argument, generate the text of the missing proposition.
 Task 2 requires prior completion of Task 1, as the predicted label is part of the input.

 - Fine-tuning Qwen2.5-3B-Instruct-bnb-4bit with Unsloth